Jahfry/SteamOS/keyd.md

     `sudo keyd monitor`

-* For more information on using the 'keyd' main program do `keyd --help` or `man keyd` for details.
+* For more information on using the 'keyd' main program:
+   * `keyd --help` or
+   * `man keyd` for more details

 ## 5. Basic Steam Deck configuration

-The volume and power buttons on the Steam Deck are handled through a keyboard device.
-We don't want keyd to bind to those buttons, so we're going to blacklist that device from keyd.
+The volume and power buttons on the Steam Deck are handled through a keyboard device. *We don't want keyd to bind to those buttons*, so we're going to blacklist that device from keyd.

+* If you don't do this, the buttons can give different behaviors compared to a stock Steam Deck
+* **Example:** *in Game mode you won't be able to hold down the "Power" button to bring up the menu that allows you to switch to Desktop mode* (you can still get there via the Steam Button > Power, but, let's keep things normal)

-* **TLDR;**
+* **TLDR;** (just fix it)

-  * edit '/etc/keyd/default.conf' via `sudo nano /etc/keyd/default.conf` (or your preferred editor)
+  * edit '/etc/keyd/default.conf'

+    `sudo nano /etc/keyd/default.conf`

-  * Change the [ids] section to match this:
+  * Change the [ids] section to match this (replace the section between [ids] and [main], don't change [main] yet):
 ```
 [ids]
 # This section determines which devices 'keyd' will be able to remap.